artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/sorting.markdown

 print(t)
 {% endhighlight %}

 We can improve code a little bit by merging part `3`, `4`, `5` into signle loop.
 Currently we are using filter which goes through all elements.
-Exach filter has the complexity of it is is `O(n)`, so if we go through all items only once we can speed up the algorithm 3 times.
+Each filter has the complexity of it is is `O(n)`, so if we go through all items only once we can speed up the algorithm 3 times.
 Example solution.

 {% highlight swift %}
 var acc = (left:[], middle:[], right:[])